What’s Your Parenting Style

 The Impact of Parenting Styles

 What effect do these parenting styles have on child development outcomes?
-In addition to Baumrind’s initial study of 100 preschool children, researchers have conducted numerous other studies that have led to a number of conclusions about the impact of parenting styles on children.
+In addition to Baumrind’s initial study of 100 preschool children, researchers have conducted numerous other studies that have led to many conclusions about the impact of parenting styles on children.

 - Authoritarian parenting styles generally lead to children who are obedient and proficient, but they rank lower in happiness, social competence and self-esteem.